at Solid Ground

 •Children reflect on the day

-•Children share work they are proud of from the day to the group
+•Children share work they are proud of and things they learned with the group

 •Closing songs and rituals to end the day.